-As you further your reach in the online space, the risk of you encountering scammers will increase.
+As you increase your reach online, the risk of encountering scammers will increase.
 Sometimes when a scammer tries to target you, their attempt will be weak, and you will easily evade them.
 Other times, advanced and more cunning people might focus on you and catch you unawares.
 One popular platform where these scams happen is on Google Hangouts.

-This article will look at the various patterns that many scammers use so you can quickly identify them, and how to steer clear of Google Hangouts scams.
+This article will look at the various patterns that many scammers use so you can quickly identify them and steer clear of Google Hangouts scams.

 Nowadays, you will encounter some scammers that you can identify quickly, even without having much experience.
-Red flags pop up all the time as you deal with them, and you can escape their attempts.
+Red flags pop up all the time as you deal with them, and you should learn to spot them.
 Other times, you won’t find any reason to fall for their scams because you have nothing to gain.

 1. Switch to Google Hangouts

-Google Hangouts is relatively unpopular, and for someone to get you from the most influential platforms into that, it must be pretty suspicious.
+Google Hangouts is relatively unpopular, and for someone to get you from the most influential platforms into that, it’s certainly suspicious.
 If the con is quite witty and cunning, they will convince you to switch over to Hangouts.

 2. Asking for Money

-How to steer clear of Google Hangouts Scams
+How to Steer Clear of Google Hangouts App Scams

 When looking for romance, avoid people who tell you they have feelings for you suddenly after you start chatting.
-Even in the physical world, that is an unrealistic event.
+Even face-to-face, that is an unrealistic event.
 Also, though it takes time for them to claim that they are in love with you, take caution and think of whether you can spot other red flags.